siddhanthakur43/Tinder/notes.md

 diff bw json and java object
-add the express.json() middleware to app make signup api dynamic to receive the data from postman(end User)
+add the express.json() middleware to app make signup api dynamic to receive the data from postman(end User) Use user.findone() with if we have duplicate emailId API- get user by email
+API- get all user from DB
+API- to delete the User
+diff bw patch and put
+API:- create update user api using id explore mongoose document specially models what are options in Model.findOneAndUpdate method and explore it API:- to update user with emailId